 This article of association needs to be authenticated by a notary and entered by them into the commercial register in order to officially found the company.
 The partners then need to follow the standard steps required for setting up a business, including registering with the trade office, tax office and Chamber of Commerce.

-Under the KG legal form, the general partner is always directly and personally liable for all business debts with his private assets.
-The limited partner(s) are, as the name suggests, limited in their liability, to the amount recorded in the commercial register (known as the limited partner contribution or conditional deposit)
+Under the KG legal form, the general partner is always directly and personally liable for all business debts with their private assets.
+The limited partner(s) are, as the name suggests, limited in their liability, to the amount recorded in the commercial register (known as the limited partner contribution or conditional deposit).

 Usually, KGs are liable to pay business taxes such as trade tax, income tax and VAT to the German tax office.
 Income tax is calculated on the profit of the shareholders and must be paid directly by them, so it does not arise at company level.
 The general partner can offset losses of the KG with any other sources of income in their annual tax return.
 If the KG qualifies as a small business (determined by the tax office) it may be exempt from trade tax.